Vonage/vivid-3/libs/components/src/lib/text-field/README.md

 ## CSS Variables
 ### Inline end-Padding
-Use `--text-field-inline-end-padding` variable to set the text-field inline-end padding when using the `action-tiems` slot.
+Use `--text-field-inline-end-padding` variable to set the text-field inline-end padding when using the `action-items` slot.

+### Inline end-Padding
+Use `--text-field-leading-slot-inline-size` variable to set the text-field slotted content inline-size when using `leading-action-items` slot.

 ## Use Cases
 ```html preview